yenon118/SoybeanAlleleCatalogTool/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The Soybean Allele Catalog Tool is a Allele Catalog data visualization tool built using PHP and JavaScript.
+The Soybean Allele Catalog Tool is a Allele Catalog data visualization tool built using PHP, HTML, CSS, and JavaScript.

 This repository contains the source code of the Soybean Allele Catalog Tool.